 How Finland's public administration works

 Finland’s system of government comprises the highest state bodies, courts, state administration, and other public administration.
-The regions, municipalities and the authorities operating as part of local government cooperate closely with regional and local state authorities.
+The regions, wellbeing services counties, municipalities and their authorities cooperate closely with regional and local state authorities.

 See contents related to the topic: